 At precisely two fifty-two, the three PM appointment makes an appearance.

-“What have I told you,” Gregory snaps irritably, glancing past Ward into the empty white streets, “about using a false name at my places of employ.”
+“What have I told you,” Gregory snaps irritably, glancing past Ward into the empty white streets, “about using a false name at my legitimate business enterprises.”

-“I took a bullet for you,” Gregory says, his mouth stiff around the words that have been rattling around inside his head for the past six months.
+“I took a bullet for you,” Gregory bites out, his mouth stiff around the words that have been rattling around inside his head for the past six months.
 It’s not what he meant to lead with, but it’s what he has.
-“I took a bullet for you, and you left.”
+“I took a bullet for you, and you left me.”
 He does not say, You abandoned me like one of your marks.

-“I don’t want to hear it,” Gregory says.
+“I don’t want to hear it,” Gregory bites out, his hands braced defensively on the counter, a solid barrier between them.
 His guts ache when it’s cold like this.
 There’s an ugly, rippled scar across his belly he’ll carry for the rest of his life.
 He still has physical therapy on Thursday nights.
 “If you will not leave, I will have you escorted out.”

 “It’s clean,” she says.
 The memo line at the bottom reads, For services rendered.
 “From the Cayman account.”